b-t-k/pdf2epub3fixed/README.md

     - languages to package and  indivdual pages
 - uses otf fonts as well as ttf fonts
 - creates jpg's rather than png's
-- moves css file to its own folder
+- moves css file to its own folder and update
 - detects and preserves font colors

 ### Changes
 - changed urn to isbn number
 - convert backgrounds (Images) to rgb and put in image folder
+- adjust opf rendition metadata and add page spreads to spine.
+It makes the assumption there will be a cover so the first item will always be `page-spread-right`
+- modified the smallcaps function to change all caps to `<strong>`

 ***

-## Origianl ReadMe
+## Original ReadMe
 This python script generates a fixed-layout EPUB3 e-book from a PDF file in two variants:

 - __your_file_html.epub__ : A rich text variant, with a table of contents, clickable cross-references and hyperlinks.
 The text body is selectable and searchable.
 Vector drawings are converted to EPUB-suported SVG.
 Positioning of all text boxes is 95% reliable and the resulting file readable by most epub readers.
 For fine-tuning, use an EPUB editor like [Sigil](https://sigil-ebook.com/).